Code Static Analysis with OpenRewrite and AI Skills

 • AI-Enhanced security audit with Skills (OWASP/CWE Top 10)

-• secure design overview: using public available threating model skills
+• secure design overlook: using public available threating model skills

-• For complex security logic, using AI to read OpenRewrite CSV outputs and identify vulnerable chains
+• For complex security logic, using AI to read OpenRewrite CSV files and identify vulnerable chains

 • Information protection: encryption, redaction, auditable, logging, configuration